evmcnb/quartz/content/full/Crohn's Disease.md

 date: 2023-09-18
 ---

-The inflammatory bowel diseases (IBD), [[Ulcerative Colitis]] and Crohn's disease are chronic autoimmune relapsing and remitting inflammation of the intestine.
+The inflammatory bowel diseases (IBD), [[Full/Ulcerative Colitis]] and Crohn's disease are chronic autoimmune relapsing and remitting inflammation of the intestine.

 Can effect any part of GI tract from mouth to anus More difficult to manage due to this